 Now, from the CFLs and the detergent, you’re saving $7.98 per month.
 Now you find out you’re pregnant, so you save up that $7.98 per month for seven months, giving you $55.86.
-You use that money to buy a three-pack of bumGenius cloth diapers from Cotton Babies (bumGenius are what we’re using).
+You use that money to buy three bumGenius 4.0 One-Size Stay-Dry Cloth Diaper (bumGenius are what we’re using).
 These diapers save you $0.26 per diaper change over disposable diapers and you’re able to run a load each day.
 That’s $23.40 for the first month, and then after two months, you’re able to order another batch of three, and after the third month, another batch – all paid for by frugal savings.
 After that, you’re saving $0.26 per change on an average of five changes per day – a savings of $39 per month.
 When the child grows out of diapers, you just keep saving that money anyway.

 Use that savings to buy all of your nonperishables in bulk

 Now that your savings all around is $46.98 per month, you are able to start buying things in bulk at the store.
 Instead of having to cut corners, you can buy things like rice, beans, dishwashing soap, garbage bags, bar soap, shampoo, conditioner, toothpaste, fabric softener, deodorant, and so on in bulk.
 You use one month’s worth of savings to get a membership at Costco and thereafter cut about $25 per month off of your spending because you’re buying many items in large quantities, storing them, and using them as you need them.

 Use that savings to buy a deep freezer and start buying food in bulk to freeze